top of page

 Use the map below to see if your street is registered and send an email to gardenstreets@sustainablemerton.org to connect with your Street Coordinator.

-If your street isn’t on the map and you want to register it by becoming a Street Coordinator please complete this form to sign up.
+If your street isn’t on the map and you’d like to register it, you can do so by becoming a Street Coordinator — find out more below!

 Garden Streets Lettering - How can you get involved.png